Hiring H-1B Workers

 There are three steps in applying for H-1B temporary worker status.

-OGS files a request with DoL to determine the prevailing wage for the position.
+OGS determines the prevailing wage for the position using DoL data.
 The salary offered must meet this prevailing wage to qualify for H-1B sponsorship.
 If the wage offered does not meet the prevailing wage, OGS will be in touch with the Department to discuss options.

 OGS files a Labor Condition Application with DoL certifying the working conditions.
 Processing takes 7 business days.

 OGS files an I-129 petition with USCIS.
 Processing times fluctuate.
-Regular processing averages 4-6 months.
-Premium processing shortens USCIS processing to 15 days for an extra fee.
+Regular processing averages 5-6 months.
+Premium processing shortens USCIS processing to 15 business days for an extra fee.
 Please note that the premium processing fee only shortens the processing time at USCIS.
-OGS needs an average of 6-8 weeks to receive an H-1B approval.
+OGS needs approximately 8 weeks to receive an H-1B approval.

 This information is intended to provide basic, general information only and should not be used as a substitute for professional advice from qualified immigration specialists.